jnehlt/myOs/README.md

 ### 27/01/2018 23:32 UPDATE
 -Now code is divided into several files. (it is quite messy, but I will clean this up to the next update )</br>
 -Terminal is almost finished</br>
-  I added debug and log section - i will use it in future </br>
+  ---I added debug and log section - i will use it in future </br>
-  also made some useful functions
+  ---also made some useful functions</br>
 -Now time to implement GDT and IDT</br>